kasyuma01/project1/README.md

- project1
+This project iuse Exploratory data analysis to understand data

-This project is a music predicting algorithm and is supposed to suggest songs to the user It imports the datasets
+It imports the datasets

 Cleans the data

 Visualises the data

 GET STARTED